awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [date operators](reference_policies_elements_condition_operators.md#Conditions_Date)\.

 Use this key to compare the date and time of the request with the date and time that you specify in the policy\.
-To view an example policy that uses this condition key, see [AWS: Allows Access Based on Date and Time](reference_policies_examples_aws-dates.md)\.
+To view an example policy that uses this condition key, see [AWS: Allows access based on date and time](reference_policies_examples_aws-dates.md)\.
 + **Availability** – This key is always included in the request context\.

 ## aws:EpochTime<a name="condition-keys-epochtime"></a>